Morris2801/VideoGameProject/Videojuego/GDD_Template.md

    - Justification**: Avoids “spamming” attacks and forces the player to measure times, giving enemies a chance to respond.

 2. **Dash Collapse**
-   - **Dash**: 2 seconds of cooldown after using it (the player can't darshear again until those 2 seconds are over).
+   - **Dash**: 2 seconds of cooldown after using it (the player can't dash again until those 2 seconds are over).
    - **Partial invulnerability**: The first 0.2 seconds of the dash make the player invincible, but after that instant he can take damage if it coincides with an enemy attack.

 3. **Enemies - Attack Frequency and Detection**.